javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 ## Summary

-`document.cookie` provides access to cookies
+`document.cookie` provides access to cookies.
-- write operations modify only cookies mentioned in it.
+- Write operations modify only cookies mentioned in it.
-- name/value must be encoded.
+- Name/value must be encoded.
-- one cookie must not exceed 4KB, 20+ cookies per site (depends on the browser).
+- One cookie may not exceed 4KB in size.
+The number of cookies allowed on a domain is around 20+ (varies by browser).

 Cookie options:
 - `path=/`, by default current path, makes the cookie visible only under that path.